na-na-hi/renget/archive/99iee.md

 Exec.
 Center: Blackstar Castle
 Established: 7 H
 ***
 >An enigma of a land, Negazion is a barren chain of 3 islands in its current form.
-Sunk in a great flood for their agression in the Great War, Negazion's landscape is a shadow of their former glory: wide highlands that rival that of Diarnuit's.
+Sunk in a great flood for their agression in the Great War, Negazion's landscape is a shadow of their former glory: wide and abundant dunes that rival that of Diarnuit's in sea-level.
 Today, it's dull yellow sands send a harsh greeting to anybody who dare visit, as well as chronicle the various magical experiments the government made to improve their surroundings for food.
-Negazian royal mages will push relentlessly for any advantages they can use to get back at the Aurorai mainland; monstrous weapons, overt and covert operations all across Aurorai, and a myriad of fearsome dark spells not even the shamans of Nero Eterna dare invoke.
+Negazian military brass will push relentlessly for any advantages they can use to get back at the Aurorai mainland; monstrous weapons, overt and covert operations all across Aurorai, and a myriad of fearsome dark spells not even the shamans of Nero Eterna dare invoke.
 Principal among these is dark spell called Dox Majica, a spell only the highest and most decorated of Negazian royal mages can wield without major repercussions including their own life or sanity.
-This evil spell feeds on the negative emotions and memories of the victim and drains all positives out, leaving the victim either dead or a husk easily puppeteered by magic.
-In the catacombs of Blackstar Castle, the royal mages have mastered the science of cloning, which they use to supplant their military numbers including war beasts like horses, pegasi, and wyverns.
+This evil spell feeds on the negative emotions and memories of the victim and drains all positives out, leaving the victim blanked out while they experience all possible worst-case scenarios in their life.
+In the catacombs of Blackstar Castle, the royal mages and alchemists have mastered the science of cloning, which they use to supplant their military numbers including war beasts like horses, pegasi, and wyverns.
 Ruling succession is a very serious and violent matter, being decided by a duel to the death between the reigning Tyrannus and the challenger.
 All citizens here have been mandated to not know the history of Aurorai save for their origin, the Great War(highlighting their victories), their defeat, and their efforts to even the score.
 Being in the military in this nation grants perks normal citizens do not have access to, which only lengthens as they rise up the ranks.

 ***